open-cogsci/osdoc/content/pages/manual/python/about.md

 ### Inline_script items

-In order to use Python code you need to add an `inline_script` item to your experiment.
+In order to use Python code you need to add an INLINE_SCRIPT item to your experiment.
 You can do this by dragging the Python icon (the blue/yellow icon) from the item toolbar into the experiment sequence.
 After you have done this you will see something like %FigInlineScript.

 %--
 figure:
  id: FigInlineScript
  source: inline-script.png
- caption: The `inline_script` item.
+ caption: The INLINE_SCRIPT item.
 --%

-As you can see, the `inline_script` item consists of two tabs: one for the prepare phase and one for the run phase.
+As you can see, the INLINE_SCRIPT item consists of two tabs: one for the prepare phase and one for the run phase.
 The prepare phase is executed first, to allow items to prepare for the time critical run phase.
-It is good practice to construct `canvas` objects, `sampler` objects, etc. during the prepare phase, so that they can be presented without delay during the run phase.
+It is good practice to construct `canvas` objects, SAMPLER objects, etc. during the prepare phase, so that they can be presented without delay during the run phase.
 But this is only convention; you can execute arbitrary Python code during both phases.

 For more information about the prepare-run strategy, see: